Gender Affirming Care

 -

-You can go to any Quest Lab.
+You can print out the lab order we email during the visit and take it to any lab.
+We recommend Labcorp but Quest is fine too.
 If there isn’t one accessible to you let us know.

 -

-As of now, no. For people on testosterone maybe starting in 2025.
-In the long run it depends what the DEA decides to do with schedule III drugs and telehealth.
+Maybe.
+For people on testosterone starting in 2026 the rules may require it.
+Everything depends what the DEA decides to do with schedule III drugs and telehealth which has been up in the air for years.

 -